 What Are the Principles of Cybersecurity Risk Management?

-Using these shared principles also provides an organization with the opportunity to include cybersecurity risk management as a subset or component of its Enterprise Risk Management (ERM) program, which is a common best practice.
+Using these shared principles also provides an organization with the opportunity to include cybersecurity risk management as a subset or component of its IT Risk Management and/or Enterprise Risk Management (ERM) program, which is a common best practice.

 How Do You Build and Manage a Cybersecurity Risk Management Program?

-Using the shared principles of risk management, organizations should start by moving through the three relevant steps of risk identification, risk assessment, and risk treatment to build a cybersecurity risk management program.
+Using the shared principles of risk management, organizations can assess their information security risk posture by moving through the three relevant steps of risk identification, risk assessment, and risk treatment to build a cybersecurity risk management program.

-The process flow below provides one means of creating and managing a cybersecurity risk management program and can be useful for organizations when first getting started.
+The process flow below provides a means of creating and managing a cybersecurity risk management program and can be useful for organizations when first getting started.

 Identifying Cybersecurity Risks

-Prior to identifying cybersecurity risks, organizations may want to consider the scope of any compliance programs to be included in the risk assessment process.
+Prior to identifying cybersecurity risks, organizations may want to consider the scope of any compliance programs to be included in the risk assessment process, such as PCI DSS or SOC 2.
 This is a useful means of limiting efforts to identify risks initially to any areas that are specifically governed by one or more compliance programs.
 However, it is important for organizations to ultimately identify cybersecurity risks throughout the entire organization to ensure the best possible cybersecurity risk management program.

 Identifying cybersecurity risks can seem like a difficult process, as there are potentially an endless number of risks to the organization.
 However, the following considerations can help to identify an initial risk register:

-- Data Processing Scope – Identifying the specific assets, processing environments, and storage environments in which each type of data is handled.
+• Data Processing Scope – Identifying the specific assets, especially critical assets and information systems, processing environments, and storage environments in which each type of data is handled.

-- Relevant Third Parties – Identifying vendors and other third parties involved in data processing activities.
+• Relevant Third Parties – Identifying vendors, providers, and other third parties involved in data processing activities.

 Risks Versus Vulnerabilities and Issues

-It is important to understand the difference between risks and vulnerabilities or issues.
-Generally, risks to the organization are ongoing, but the likelihood and impact of the risk will change over time based on several factors.
+It is important to understand the difference between risks versus vulnerabilities/issues.
+Generally, risks to the organization are ongoing, but the likelihood and potential impact of the risk will change over time based on several factors.
 Vulnerabilities and issues are generally temporary and are ideally remediated to remove the risk to the organization that they represent.
-However, most vulnerabilities and issues represent a temporary manifestation of a risk and therefore should be factored into the assessment process whenever they occur and until they are remediated (see Assessing Cybersecurity Risks below).
+However, most vulnerabilities and issues represent a temporary manifestation of a risk and therefore should be factored into the assessment process whenever they occur and until they are remediated.
+Organizations can and should conduct periodic vulnerability assessments using available resources and technology to improve their IT security posture and protect key IT infrastructure.

 Risk Identification Activities and Key Questions